jeffrwells/coderbase.io-staging/projects/coderbase.md

 Also, everything is under version control without needing a service like PenFlip.
 Some of our users will use GitHub's pre-existing tools to Pull Request a typo fix for another user.
 Awesome!

 Writing in the text editor in Markdown takes a little getting used to, but is very productive once you get the hang of it.
-All of this was designed to work well for developers and make the process of creating a portfolio as smooth as possible.
+It allows our users to focus on content and showing their abilities -- not getting bogged down with *design** or setup.
+All of this was created to work well for developers and make the process of creating a portfolio as smooth as possible.

+**In general, developers are not excellent designers.
+For those that are, they are best off making their own portfolio from scratch to showcase their skills in this area.
+Coderbase allows non-designers to have a well designed portfolio out of the box.*

+If you haven't already, you need to [try it out](https://coderbase.io).
+To see your changes instantly deployed from the command line is awesome!